 We want to be better at this.
 We really want it.
 The truth is, we are hungry for it.
 We are thirsty for it.
 We want to get this right.
 We want to love and we want to be loveable.
 We need to turn again to our higher selves.
 And some of us need to get really creative about how to break through an impasse and love our spouses or our close friends more meaningfully.

-So we come to the table.
-We join, in this hour, with millions of people up and down our time zone, and with tens of millions during the course of this day that will stand around the table for healing, hearing the same words now spoken every week for 104,740 some odd Sundays, “Take, Eat… Do this in Remembrance of me”.
-Reconciliation… It is that important.
+Today we join with millions of people, literally spanning the globe, at this table of healing, hearing the same words now spoken every week for 104,764 some odd Sundays, “Take, Eat… Do this in Remembrance of me”.
+Reconciliation is that important.
 Amen.